TV One (American TV channel): History

 In August 2012, TV One updated its on-air look and logo, as part of a plan to "tell stories about how African-American life unfolds and to distinguish it from a growing number of competitors."
+By this point, TV One had reached 57.4 million homes.

 On July 9, 2013, TV One announced that it would debut its first live one-hour, weekday morning news program that would be hosted by commentator Roland S. Martin.
-The program, News One Now, premiered on November 4, 2013.
+The program, NewsOne Now, premiered on November 4, 2013.